ArchiAgrawal1369/Cureya_Internship/README.md

 # Cureya_Internship
-The repository Cureya_Internship contains files that include weekly technical tasks given to the interns alongwith the datasets on which they were supposed to work, excel sheet containing links of their WPRs and task files on the basis of which they were graded, final project and its project report.
+The repository Cureya_Internship contains files that include weekly technical tasks given to the interns alongwith the datasets on which they were supposed to work, excel sheet containing links of their WPRs and task files on the basis of which they were graded, one sample task solution for each week, final project and its project report.